 Moreover, establishing the existence of a bank lending channel also requires the identification of an effective lending supply shock, separate from potential contamination by concomitant changes in credit demand conditions.
-Recall from Figure 2 the substantial drop in international bank lending to emerging markets in the aftermath of the crisis.
+Recall from Chart 2 the substantial drop in international bank lending to emerging markets in the aftermath of the crisis.
 This decline in lending is not evidence per se of a loan supply shock.
 The same decline could have also been observed if banks had been able to insulate their lending books from the original liquidity shock - either through funding substitution and/or utilization of existing liquid asset buffers - and yet firms, simultaneously hit on current product demand or on their future investment opportunities, may have simply reduced overall loan demand.
 Given the extent of the crisis and the after-the-fact impact on global GDP growth, we cannot exclude a priori this alternative explanation.

-In a recent paper, Khwaja and Mian (2008) propose a simple but elegant identification strategy that very effectively isolates a lending supply shock around a well-defined funding shock on banks' balance sheets.
-The authors focused their attention on bank lending activity in Pakistan around the time of an exogenous macroeconomic shock that occurred in 1998 as a result of nuclear testing by India and Pakistan.
-In this episode, capital controls were imposed in response, generating a shock on dollar-denominated deposits and a resulting quasi natural experiment that Khwaja and Mian (2008) exploited to assess the extent of both the bank lending channel and the ultimate impact on firm borrowings.
-The authors relied heavily on the fact that the liquidity shock was not felt homogeneously across banks, since ex ante not all Pakistani banks had built similar levels of dollar-denominated liabilities.
-Moreover, the authors took
+In a recent paper, Khwaja and Mian (2008) propose a simple but elegant identification strategy that very effectively isolates a lending supply shock around a well-defined funding shock on banks' balance sheets.5 The authors focused their attention on bank lending activity in Pakistan around the time of an exogenous macroeconomic shock that occurred in 1998 as a result of nuclear testing by India and Pakistan.
+In this episode, capital controls were imposed in response, generating a shock on dollar-denominated deposits and a resulting quasi natural experiment that Khwaja and Mian (2008) exploited to assess the extent of both the bank lending channel and the ultimate impact on firm borrowings.6 The authors relied heavily on the fact that the liquidity shock was not felt homogeneously across banks, since ex ante not all Pakistani banks had built similar levels of dollar-denominated liabilities.
+Moreover, the authors took advantage of the fact that many firms had been borrowing simultaneously from more than one bank; hence, firm funding sources were heterogeneously affected.
+In light of this set of

-&lt;sup>5 Schnabl (2009) provides another recent example of loan supply shock identification.
+5 Schnabl (2009) provides another recent example of loan supply shock identification.
 He uses the 1998 Russian default as a negative credit supply shock to international banks and analyzes its impact on bank lending in Peru.
 With data on individual firms, he controls for credit demand by examining firms that borrow from several banks.

-&lt;sup>6 In retaliation to unanticipated nuclear tests in India in May 1998, Pakistan followed through in a matter of days with its own nuclear tests.
+6 In retaliation to unanticipated nuclear tests in India in May 2008, Pakistan followed through in a matter of days with their own nuclear tests.
 As a result of such tests, both countries were promptly sanctioned by the international community, with the suspension of exchange rate support to the Pakistani rupee as part of the sanction package.
 This chain of events, unrelated to the functioning of the Pakistani banking industry, ultimately resulted in a severe bank liquidity crunch, since many Pakistani banks had a substantial deposit base in dollar-denominated accounts.
 The dollars collected through these bank deposits, however, had to be transferred to the government, which upon withdrawal requests from bank clients would eventually release such dollars at the exchange rate at the time of the original deposit.
 In essence, the government bore all the currency risk on bank deposits.
 In response to the financial sanctions cited above, the Pakistani government announced the suspension of this convertibility agreement, releasing instead dollars at the current, much devalued exchange rate, effectively imposing a partial default on this liability.
 Despite the much less favorable conditions, a substantial amount of dollars were withdrawn by depositors, thus determining a severe funding crisis for the Pakistani banking system.